 There are a lot of vending machines selling all sorts of things in Japan.

-You can find them on every street corner, in every train station, and even in the most remote parts of the country.
+You can find them on every street corner, train station, and even the country’s most remote parts.

-They come in many different shapes and sizes and sell a wide range of goods and services.
+They come in many shapes and sizes and sell various goods and services.

 Some sell cold drinks like green tea and snacks, while others sell ice cream, instant ramen hot meals or beauty products.